-It seems like years that I yearned for a greenhouse, dreaming of the day when I could grow my own chemical-free lettuce, tomatoes and cucumbers year-round- avoiding the sky-high prices of out of season produce all the while enjoying flavorful, organic veggies, If only I had known ahead of time what I was in for!
-Before you jump in building your own, here are some greenhouse basics- what you need to know!
+It seems like years that I yearned for a greenhouse, dreaming of the day when I could grow my own chemical-free lettuce, tomatoes, and cucumbers year-round- avoiding the sky-high prices of out of season produce all the while enjoying flavorful, organic veggies, If only I had known ahead of time what I was in for!
+Before you jump into building your own, here are some greenhouse basics- what you need to know!

 DIY: Greenhouse Basics

 We worked together, my spouse and I, to erect this modest 8’x16′ greenhouse, reclaiming old fencing that used to contain goats in the field as simple shelves that allowed for maximum airflow.